-Dr Paul Bolger: Manager, Environmental Research Institute (ERI); coordinator; Climate Lab-UCC, holds a PhD in Chemistry from Queen’s University Belfast and an M.B.A.
+Dr Paul Bolger: Paul is the manager of Environmental Research Institute (ERI); coordinator; Climate Lab-UCC, holds a PhD in Chemistry from Queen’s University Belfast and an M.B.A.
 Paul was a US Environmental Protection Agency Research Fellow on novel electrochemical technologies for recycling metals in industrial wastewater and worked as R&D manager in Bord na Mόna, Environmental Ltd. Paul was co-PI on an EPA Climate Technology project (2013-2015) and is currently co-PI on EPA-funded NEWTRIENTS project valorising dairy industry wastewater in a circular economy approach.

 Dr James Glynn: Research fellow in energy systems modelling and policy at the MaREI centre, with a PhD in energy systems, an M.Sc in renewable energy systems, M.A. in environmental economic modelling and a B.Eng. in mechanical engineering.
 He is an expert TIMES user and developer of both Irish-TIMES and the global IEA ETSAP TIMES Integrated Assessment model (ETSAP-TIAM).
 He is part of the global ETSAP-TIAM developers group exploring novel developments in TIMES integrated energy system modelling, including high performance computing, climate interactions with the energy system, methods for model uncertainty using monte-carlo analysis and hybrid methods linking energy systems models with macroeconomic models to understanding the macroeconomic impacts of decarbonising the energy system.
 He is an EU-commission invited expert in TIMES.
 His most recent publications explore zero carbon energy system pathways for Ireland consistent with the Paris Agreement and the impact of local air pollution on equitable global decarbonisation.
 He is leading an international research project exploring the role of carbon capture and storage in global Integrated Assessment models.
 He is recently embarking on a project to build a new global TIMES Integrated Assessment model in conjunction with Tsinghua University Beijing and Peking University Beijing.
 He on the steering group for the development of ESRI’s I3E-COSMO environmental macroeconomic model, and collaborates on multiple international energy-climate networks including the International Energy Agency energy technology systems analysis programme (IEA-ETSAP), the Integrated Assessment Modelling Consortium (IAMC) and JPI-Climate.